Yard Trim Recycling

-- Place in paper bags or reusable containers (we encourage you to avoid plastic bags, which do not break down with the material)
+- Place in paper bags or reusable containers (we encourage you to avoid plastic bags)

 - You no longer have to leave bags open, you may tie them shut

-- Tie or bundle light brush with string (bundles may not exceed 18" in diameter and 4' in length)
+- Tie or bundle light brush with sturdy string that won't break (bundles may not exceed 40 lbs, 18" in diameter and 4' in length)